 The construction of Notre Dame required vast quantities of limestone.
 Quarries like those at Vauréal and Saint-Maximin provided the raw material that was transported to the construction site via the Seine River.
 The masons, skilled artisans in their own right, then shaped the stone into the various components of the cathedral, from the massive pillars supporting the nave to the delicate tracery adorning the windows.

 The choice of limestone was not merely aesthetic; it was also practical.
 Limestone's density and compressive strength provided the necessary support for the cathedral's soaring vaults and towering walls.
-However, limestone is also susceptible to weathering and erosion, particularly from acid rain and pollution.
+That said, limestone is also susceptible to weathering and erosion, particularly from acid rain and pollution.
 Over the centuries, the exterior of Notre Dame has required extensive restoration to repair damaged stonework and preserve its original appearance.

 Wood: The Heart of the Structure

 While stone forms the skeleton of Notre Dame, wood provides the heart and soul of the structure.
 The cathedral's roof, known as "the Forest," was a marvel of medieval carpentry, comprising a complex network of timber beams supporting the lead covering.
-These beams, crafted from oak trees felled centuries ago, formed a dense web of interlocking supports that spanned the vast space of the nave and choir.
+These beams, crafted from oak trees felled centuries ago, formed a dense web of interlocking supports that spanned the vast space of the nave and choir Surprisingly effective..

 The sheer scale of the wooden framework is staggering.
 It is estimated that over 1,300 oak trees were used in the construction of the original roof, each carefully selected and seasoned to ensure its strength and durability.
 The carpenters, masters of their craft, employed traditional techniques to shape and join the timbers, creating a structure that was both functional and beautiful.